Early Childhood Education

 Early Childhood Education at ISWA

 Discover our approach to Early Childhood Education here at ISWA

 As with the other grades at ISWA, in our Early Childhood Programmes we place a significant emphasis on student agency.
 Agency refers to self-initiated learning, where students are able to explore concepts within the context of their own interests, and where student voice and choice is evident in their learning.

 Our Early Childhood pupils are presented with opportunities to learn and express themselves in a variety of ways.
-Specialist teachers provide classes in drama, visual arts, music, physical education, as well as a strong focus on second language acquisition.
+Specialist teachers provide classes in Drama, Visual Arts, Music, Physical Education, and a strong focus on second language acquisition.
 We also provide a multitude of exciting and engaging excursions and incursions that link to the curriculum, so that learning remains engaging and fun.

 From Kindergarten onward our students are supported to embody the International Baccalaureate Learner Profile.